 To help our clients to rise to this challenge, TransLoc’s Planning & Design team developed a process to right-size fleet operations based on current ridership, while maintaining the flexibility to scale up service quickly to accommodate economic recovery.
 By combining high-frequency fixed route service with on-demand microtransit, our transit customers are able to stay operationally-lean while lowering rider waitand ride times.
 As ridership grows, additional vehicles can come online to serve the increasing demand.
 The origin/destination data generated by microtransit vehicles can also inform when and where to reintroduce fixed route service in order to meet the changing needs of riders and put transit assets to best use.

 Wondering how you can do more with less this year?
-Reach out to me at firstname.lastname@example.org or contact us below to get a leg-up on Planning & Design Services and learn how TransLoc can solve for your challenges and help save resources along the way.
+Read more about our Planning & Design Services and learn how TransLoc can solve for your challenges and help save resources along the way.
 We look forward to hearing from you!